Mern-dd/IOT-Basic-Programs/README.md

 # IOT-Basic-Programs
 This repository contains basic IOT program's that will give a basic understanding on how to code with arduino and sensors connected with it.

+<i><b> Documents </b><i> folder contains a document with sensor description, serial monitor and plotter image, real time applications, code, input, output and result for each sensor present in this repository

 ## <b><i> Accelerometer Sensor </i></b>

 <b>Description : </b>